rkotze/rkotze.github.io/_posts/2018-04-10-render-props-reactjs.md

 }</FetchContributors>
 ```

 The _only_ changes were made in the render method showing how similar the Render Props approach are to normal components.
-I also renamed the component to `FetchContributors` to better explain the components behaviour.
+I also renamed the component to `FetchContributors` to better explain the behaviour of the component.
 Now you can see using `FetchContributors` the two different React views `ContributorProfile` and `ContributorsGraph` can access the same data.

 I've built a more detailed [codepen.io example for fetching git contributors](https://codepen.io/rkotze/pen/oqqopQ){:target="\_blank"} for you to experiment with.

 ## Conclusion

 What we see is **Render Props** makes it easy to build **reusable components** without the boiler code of higher-order components.
 It's explicit as to where the props are being set from.
-The setup is straight forward by assiging a prop with a function which tells the component what to render.
+The setup is straightforward by assigning a prop with a function which tells the component what to render.